nicolasparada/blog/content/posts/go-messenger-oauth.md

 Then we exchange the code for a token.
 This token is used to create an HTTP client to make requests to the GitHub API.
 So we do a GET request to `https://api.github.com/user`.
 This endpoint will give us the current authenticated user info in JSON format.
 We decode it to get the user ID, login (username) and avatar URL.

 Then we try to find a user with that GitHub ID on the database.
-If none found, we create one using that data.
+If none is found, we create one using that data.

-Then, with the newly created user, we issue a JSON web token and redirect to the frontend with the token, along side the expiration date in the query string.
+Then, with the newly created user, we issue a JSON web token with the user ID as Subject and redirect to the frontend with the token, along side the expiration date in the query string.

 The web app will be for another post, but the URL you are being redirected is `/callback?token=token_here&expires_at=some_date`.
-There we'll have some JavaScript that extract the token and expiration date from the URL and does a GET request to `/api/auth_user` with the token in the `Authorization` header in the form of `Bearer token_here` to get the authenticated user and save it to localStorage.
+There we'll have some JavaScript to extract the token and expiration date from the URL and do a GET request to `/api/auth_user` with the token in the `Authorization` header in the form of `Bearer token_here` to get the authenticated user and save it to localStorage.

 ## Guard Middleware